Bound and autoionizing potential energy curves in the CH molecule

+The theoretical approach presented here is very different from all methods, mentioned above, while it has some similarity to the one used by \citet{chakrabarti2019r}: It employs also the R-matrix formalism.
+It is more similar in spirit to the method used by \citet{Little_2013} in their calculations of PECs of N$_2$, which employs quantum defect theory \cite{Seaton_2002,Aymar_Greene_LKoenig_1996} and certain elements of the scattering theory even for bound state calculations.
 There are advantages to working with the scattering information in the smoothest energy- and $R$-dependences possible, especially if a rovibrational frame transformation will be ultimately carried out, e.g., to determine inelastic scattering or rearrangement cross sections such as dissociative recombination\cite{CHplus_DR}.
 For this reason, we change from the R-matrix parameterization of the scattering data to a multichannel quantum defect theory (MQDT) representation (i.e. the $K$-matrix or its equivalent representation in terms of eigenquantum defects and eigenvectors) with comparatively smooth energy dependences.
 There is a slight cost in accuracy by doing this, namely the fact that by matching to Coulomb functions at the R-matrix boundary $r_0$, we neglect the long range couplings at $r>r_0$.
 Our tests show that those couplings are rather small in practice, and can be approximately treated perturbatively when higher accuracy is desirable.

 Unless otherwise stated, we use atomic units throughout this article.